 Baby tummy time is the most popular activity and super essential when it comes to strengthening the muscles.
 You can start tummy time as soon as the baby’s umbilical cord is detached.
 Make sure the belly button is properly healed and dry.

-Gradually increase the time duration for your baby while he is on the tummy as it takes a while to actually get the hang of staying on the tummy.
-Putting some rattles and other soft toys for the baby to grab gets the baby’s attention.
+Gradually, increase the time duration for your baby while he is on the tummy, as it takes a while to get the hang of staying on it.
+Putting some rattles and other soft toys for the baby to grab will get his attention.

-Playmats, play gyms are ideal for your baby as they are soft and colorful to grab and immediately get their attention.
+Playmats and play gyms are ideal for your baby’s sensory development; they are soft and colorful to grab, and immediately get their attention.
 Check out this cute Skip Hop play mat for baby.